dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Cory:**
-yeah I mean you know when a cake you know in my opinion I don't like bashing anybody but you know I think etherium only really truly exists because of marketing I don't think it really you know I don't think you know the 3m classic community exists because there's a community that really truly supports and believes in you know after the HEPA with etherium and you know I lost some money but now it's not a ton in you know all the oppose the fork and only a couple pools were you know advertising
+yes I mean you know when a cake you know in my opinion I don't like bashing anybody but you know I think etherium only really truly exists because of marketing I don't think it really you know I don't think you know the ethereum classic community exists because there's a community that really truly supports and believes in you know after the HEPA with ethereum and you know I lost some money but now it's not a ton in you know all the oppose the fork and only a couple pools were you know advertising